aefarrell/aefarrell.github.io/_posts/2021-06-19-building_infiltration_eg2.md

 \times \left[ \exp \left( -\frac{1}{2} \left( {z - h} \over \sigma_z \right)^2 \right)
 + \exp \left( -\frac{1}{2} \left( {z + h} \over \sigma_z \right)^2 \right)\right]$$

-[^1]: *Guidelines for use of Vapour Cloud Dispersion Models, 2nd ed.*, Center for Chemical Process Safety, American Institute of Chemical Engineers, New York, 1996

 The parameters σx, σy, and σz are generally found using empirically derived correlations that are functions of the downwind distance to the center of the puff *x<sub>c</sub>* and atmospheric stability.